Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

 AMReX particle binary format
 ````````````````````````````

-The native format can be read into a data frame using Python
+The native format can be read by ParaView or using Python scripts.
+We
-scripts.
-We provide an example in the source code and the :ref:`post
+provide an example in the source code and the :ref:`post processing
-processing documentation <post_processing>`.
-A typical data frame
+documentation <post_processing>`.
+A typical data frame might look
-might look like:
+like:

 .. code::